pyca/cryptography/docs/primitives/cryptographic-hashes.rst

 .. warning::

-    MD5 is a deprecated hash algorithm that has practical known collision and pre-image attacks.
+    MD5 is a deprecated hash algorithm that has practical known collision attacks.
 You are strongly discouraged from using it.

 .. class:: cryptography.primitives.hashes.MD5()

     MD5 is a deprecated cryptographic hash function.
-It has a 160-bit message digest and has practical known collision and pre-image attacks.
+It has a 160-bit message digest and has practical known collision attacks.

     .. method:: update(string)

-        :param bytes string: The text you wish to hash.
+        :param bytes string: The bytes you wish to hash.

     .. method:: digest()